GarciaInes/Scrum-Mastering/Refinement/Antipatterns.md

 Listing below some anti-patterns often observed in teams on the Refinement activity
 ### No Routine
-There isn't a rythm on when what how who
+There isn't a rythm on when what how who.
+Which can also be seen as the PO is unavailable or "we are too busy, lets cancel and look in planning' etc etc
 * Antidote: Get that muscle memory going!
 Same time, same place, for & by the team, so that they are ready for alignment.

 ### Fuzzy Future